nsweeting/heroku-logplex/README.md

 Heroku-Logplex lets you monitor your heroku dynos and databases using its log drain service.
 It takes these results and reports them in a very simple status page.

-It does this through a very thin setup of rack + redis.
+It does this through a thin setup of rack + redis.

 You can read more about Heroku's log drain service and how to set it up here: